LEED: Multiple certifications

+In Pittsburgh, the visitor's center of Phipps Conservatory & Botanical Gardens received Silver certification, its Center for Sustainable Landscapes received a Platinum certification and fulfilled the Living Building Challenge for net-zero energy, and its greenhouse facility received Platinum certification.
+It may be the only greenhouse in the world to have achieved such a rating.

+Torre Mayor, at one time the tallest building in Mexico, achieved LEED Gold certification for an existing building and eventually reached Platinum certification under LEED v4.1.
+The building is designed to withstand 8.5-magnitude earthquakes, and has enhanced many of its systems including air handling and water treatment.

-In 2017, Kaiser Permanente, the largest integrated health system in the United States, opened California’s first LEED Platinum certified hospital, the Kaiser Permanente San Diego Medical Center.
+In 2017, Kaiser Permanente, the largest integrated health system in the United States, opened California's first LEED Platinum certified hospital, the Kaiser Permanente San Diego Medical Center.
 By 2020, Kaiser Permanente owned 40 LEED certified buildings.

 Its construction of LEED buildings was one of multiple initiatives that enabled Kaiser Permanente to report net-zero carbon emissions in 2020.